gokceuludogan/cmpe150/week7-8/README.md

   #### Question 4

   Write a function **is_prime()** that checks whether the given number is prime.
 The function returns 1 if the number is prime and returns 0 otherwise.
 Then write a program which takes an integer and prints all of its prime divisors.
-Use  **is_prime()** function.

   ```
   input: 12